NP-1

 NPI-001’s advantages as a therapy, based on preclinical models, include:

-- Ability to cross blood-brain1 and blood-retinal barriers29, 8
+• Ability to cross blood-brain33 and blood-retinal barriers2

-- Approximately 3-fold more effective than oral NAC29
+• Approximately 3-fold more effective than oral NAC32, 31

-NPI-001 oral tablets are currently being evaluated in a Phase 1/2 clinical trial (NCT04355689) in patients with RP associated with USH expected to complete in mid-2025.
+NPI-001 oral tablets have been evaluated in a Phase 1/2 clinical trial (NCT04355689) in patients with RP associated with USH, demonstrating clinical proof of concept.

 NP-2